n00b2pr0/middleman-vuejs-demo/README.md

-# Middleman 4 + Vue.js 2-rc
+# Middleman 4 + Vue.js 2

 > A simple working demo using Middleman and Vue.js.
 Note that this project should not be used in production.

-### Before You Start...

-This is a demo project intends to introduce the concepts of using lightweight **Static** and **Reactive** tooling together.
-The version of Vue used in this project is 2.0-rc which is an unreleased and experimental (yet highly promising) version.

 ## Overview

-I have a deep appreciation for Middleman and its place in a world full or emerging toolkits.
+I have a deep appreciation for Middleman and its place in a world full of emerging toolkits.
 I believe it's underrated and overlooked as a bridge into MVC for beginners and "featured enough" to replace many MVCs or CMSs for the intermediate and advanced.

 Vue is appealing to me because it's focused and progressive.
-At a time where there is a new shiny framework to try that attempts to do and replace everything, Vue comes across as balanced Javascript framework that is "featured enough".
-It handles most of the desired features of any Javascript framework without causing your browser to consume all remaining RAM or requiring a massive download.
+At a time where there is a new shiny framework to try that attempts to do and replace everything, Vue is a balanced Javascript framework that is "featured enough".
+It handles most of the desired features of any Javascript framework without causing your browser to consume all remaining RAM or requiring a massive download to the end user.

-The front-end developer in me enjoys a project like this where I can create in the view without the overhead of a backend.
+The front-end developer in me enjoys a project like this where I can create interfaces and display content without the overhead of a backend.
 I can structure the template, design with CSS, write a simple data model, and then cut my teeth with Vue components and animation.
-No provisioning a server, connecting a database, fighting with complicated build tools, and deploying to a service like [Netlify](https://www.netlify.com/) couldn't be easier (especially with a Git centered workflow).
+No provisioning a server, connecting a database or fighting with complicated build tools.
+Not to mention deploying to a service like [Netlify](https://www.netlify.com/) couldn't be easier (especially with a Git centered workflow).

 This project could be classified as a [JAMstack](https://jamstack.org/)(JAM stands for JavaScript, APIs and Markup) project and serve as a starting point for future ambitious projects that lean more static or reactive.